Cells, Ranges, Data

 Protection

 The protection pane is only found in the Format Cells utility and not on the Home ribbon.
-It allows the user to lock or hide the cell.
-This is useful when creating forms that you do not want to be modified.
+It allows you to lock or hide cells.
+This is useful when preventing forms from being modified.